jawadshuaib/stock-valuation/README.md

 # Stock Valuation Calculator

 This repository provides a comprehensive stock valuation tool built using React, TypeScript, and Tailwind CSS, with ESLint and Prettier for code quality and formatting.
-The tool implements core financial models such as Discounted Cash Flow (DCF) to calculate the intrinsic value of a stock based on inputs like Earnings Per Share (EPS), growth rates, discount rates, and terminal growth assumptions.
+The tool implements core financial concepts to calculate the intrinsic value of a stock using both Earnings Per Share (EPS) and Free Cash Flow (FCF) methodologies.

 Live example: https://stock-valuation.netlify.app/

 ## Key Features

 - **Growth Rate Modeling**: Simulates growth rate decay over time, transitioning from high initial growth to a sustainable terminal growth rate.
-- **Discounted Cash Flow Analysis**: Computes the intrinsic value of a stock by discounting projected earnings to their present value.
+- **Discounted Cash Flow Analysis**: Computes the intrinsic value of a stock by discounting projected earnings or free cash flows to their present value.
 - **Validation Layer**: Ensures input parameters are realistic and consistent with economic principles.
 - **Configurable Parameters**: Allows users to adjust settings like projection years, margin of safety, and growth thresholds.
-- **Detailed Growth Analysis**: Provides year-by-year projections of EPS, growth rates, and present values.
+- **Detailed Growth Analysis**: Provides year-by-year projections of EPS, FCF, growth rates, and present values.

 ## Financial Concepts Behind the Tool